BigDataBiology/big-data-biology_org/content/manual.md

 papers.

-This includes things like attending and participating in the lab meeting, organizing lab events, maintaining lab resources (e.g., database downloads), engaging with visitors, helping new members settle in, &c.
+This includes things like attending and participating in the lab meeting, organizing lab events, maintaining lab resources (_e.g._, database downloads), engaging with visitors, helping new members settle in, &c.

 It also includes doing small favors for other lab members (proof-reading a